Beyond RAG for Agent Memory: Retrieval by Decoupling and Aggregation: Experiments

-\paragraph{Evaluation datasets.} We evaluate long-term agent memory on two complementary benchmarks: LoCoMo~\cite{DBLP:conf/acl/MaharanaLTBBF24} and PerLTQA~\cite{du-etal-2024-perltqa}. \textbf{LoCoMo} contains 50 multi-session dialogues averaging $\sim$9K tokens and $\sim$300 turns (up to 35 sessions), substantially longer than earlier long-term dialogue datasets~\cite{DBLP:conf/acl/MaharanaLTBBF24,DBLP:conf/acl/XuSW22,DBLP:conf/emnlp/JangBK23}.
-We report results on its four QA categories (single-hop, multi-hop, temporal, open-domain) and follow prior work to omit the adversarial subset. \textbf{PerLTQA} evaluates personal long-term memory over a character’s life, with QA grounded in profiles, relationships, events, and dialogue history~\cite{du-etal-2024-perltqa}.
+\paragraph{Datasets and metrics.} We evaluate long-term agent memory on two complementary benchmarks: LoCoMo~\cite{DBLP:conf/acl/MaharanaLTBBF24} and PerLTQA~\cite{du-etal-2024-perltqa}.
+LoCoMo contains 50 multi-session dialogues, with an average of $\sim$18K tokens and $\sim$300 turns.
+Following prior work, we report results on its four answerable categories and omit the adversarial subset, which does not provide gold answers for the metrics used here.
+PerLTQA evaluates personalised long-term memory over longer contexts (around 25K tokens on average), with answers that are often sentence-style rather than short spans.
+We report BLEU-1~\cite{papineni-etal-2002-bleu} and token-level F1 on both datasets, and additionally ROUGE-L~\cite{lin-2004-rouge} on PerLTQA to better capture sequence-level overlap for longer-form answers.